Iberico Pork Boneless Collar Neck

-Iberico Pork Collar, Neck as it is otherwise referred to is found between the head and shoulders of the Iberico Pata Negra Pigs.
-With the marbling of fat within the muscle this piece of meat is not only well worked, but also tastes fantastic.
-Known as the “Wagyu of Pork” with its heavy marbling, it really isn’t comparable to any other pork.
+Iberian Pork Boneless Collar, or ‘Neck’, is found between the head and shoulders of the Spanish Pata Negra pigs.
+With the marbling of fat within the muscle, this piece of meat is not only well worked, but also tastes fantastic.

 For this cut, we recommend a simple slow roast.
 After defrosting, bring the collar to room temperature and season with Maldon sea salt, a touch of paprika and mixed herbs.
 In a deep roasting pan, put large chunks of onion, carrots and potato.
 Place the collar on top, put into a preheated oven at 220 degrees C, and cook for 30 minutes.
 This will turn the outside a gorgeous golden brown.
 Reduce the heat to 160 degrees C, add some stock to the pan (about halfway up), a handful of garlic cloves and a light red wine or cider, if desired.
 Cover with tin foil and cook for a further 2.5 hours.
 Remove the meat from the pan and wrap tightly with foil, allowing it to rest.
 Use the juices in the roasting tray to make a sumptuous gravy.
 Serve with shallot-sautéed green beans, courgettes provençale or steaming garlic potatoes and a crisp salad.